fma1706/stats220/README.md

-*This is my Stats 220 repository.*
+*My name is Fusipongi Manuhaapai and this is my Stats 220 repository.*

 **I am one of the students for Stats 220.
 I will be using this frequently for Stats 220 but mostly for my assignments.**